-- 3.4.1.1: NPA Training.
-The CNA shall develop and provide training programs, independently or in cooperation with the other CNA(s), that result in AbilityOne qualified NPAs' awareness and understanding of the requirements of the JWOD Act, the Commission's regulations, and AbilityOne Program policies and procedures.
-The CNA shall train, develop and assist NPAs to understand and meet their requirements under the AbilityOne Program, and to enhance NPAs' ability to successfully compete for future contracts.
-The CNA shall provide training to the NPAs on the Federal Procurement process and negotiation techniques, including refresher training, on an annual basis. - 3.4.1.2: AbilityOne Workforce Training.
-The CNA shall develop and provide training programs, independently or in cooperation with the other CNA(s), that develop the knowledge, skills and upward mobility potential of individuals who are blind or who have significant disabilities employed at AbilityOne qualified NPAs.
-Such training may include the use of business software programs, leadership skills, or specific technical certifications. - 3.4.1.3: CNA Staff Training.
-The CNA shall ensure that a sufficient number of CNA staff members have the necessary knowledge, skills and abilities to effectively perform CNA technical duties, to include knowledge of the Federal Procurement process, cost and price analysis, and agreement administration. - 3.4.1.4: Training Reports.
-The CNA shall provide training and employee development reports to the Commission at the end of each quarter.
-The training reports shall include, but are not limited to, the number of employees trained, type of training provided, source of training, duration of training, future training opportunities, and training results.
+3.4.1.1: NPA Training.
+The CNA shall develop and offer training programs, independently or in cooperation with the other CNA(s), that include the requirements of the JWOD Act, the Commission's regulations, and AbilityOne Program policies and procedures.
+The CNA shall provide training development and assistance for NPAs to understand the requirements under the AbilityOne Program, and to enhance NPAs' ability to successfully compete for future contracts.
+The CNA shall provide training to the NPAs on the Federal Procurement process and negotiation techniques, including refresher training, on an annual basis.

+3.4.1.2: AbilityOne Workforce Training.
+The CNA shall develop and provide training programs, independently or in cooperation with the other CNA(s), that develop the knowledge, skills and upward mobility potential of individuals who have significant disabilities employed at AbilityOne qualified NPAs.
+Such training may include the use of business software programs, leadership skills, or specific technical certifications.

+3.4.1.3: CNA Staff Training.
+The CNA shall ensure that a sufficient number of CNA staff members have the necessary knowledge, skills and abilities to effectively perform CNA technical duties, to include knowledge of the federal procurement process, cost and price analysis, and Agreement administration.

+3.4.1.4: Training Reports.
+Annually, no later than January 31, the CNA shall provide training and employee development reports to the Commission with highlights provided in each Quarterly Report submission.
+The training reports shall include, but are not limited to, the number of employees trained, type of training provided, training description, source of training, duration of training, future training opportunities, and training results.